 Chair Keller said the first thing I would like to do is go to the approval of the minutes from our last meeting, which was June 7th, 2023.
 Those should have been distributed to you, we did make some revisions and we are going to tighten up our process on sending those rules out a little bit.
 A. We're going to do a more thorough review before they're sent out for any misspellings or corrections needed.
 So I can

 assure you that will happen before they come to you.
-We will likely try to set it deadline if we get any comments back on the minutes as well.
+We will likely try to set a deadline if we get any comments back on the minutes as well.
 Just to make sure that we are able to make the corrections in time for any future meetings and to get them back out to commission members.
 So, I do want to make mention, I think Commissioner Doshi had sent us some non-substantive changes, is really more grammatical and technical earlier, that with the indulgence of the commission members, I would like to just simply use that version when we adopt it.
 Again, it's just commas, it's you know a word here or there, _“the”_ and an _”and”_ so I would ask for a motion to approve the minutes from our last meeting.

 Commissioner Jones said this is Lisa.
 I motion to approve the minutes.
 The revised version.